ansible/ansible/docs/docsite/rst/network/getting_started/network_differences.rst

 Other network modules support privilege escalation but do not yet support ``network_cli`` connections.
 For those modules, you must use ``authorize: yes`` and ``auth_pass: my_enable_password``.

-For more information, see :ref:`Become and Networks<become-and-networks>`
+For more information, see :ref:`Become and Networks<become-network>`